quasarframework/quasar-framework.org/source/api/css-grid-layout.md

 CSS class `auto` makes the cell expand to the remaining unused width.

-There's also the possible to offset a cell with `offset-`
+There's also the possible to offset a cell with `offset-XofY`.
+Example: 'offset-1of3', `sm-offset-1of3` (when on narrow screen only), `offset-0` (for no offset, useful when using different offsets based on screen size).

 ### Grow
 **An item can grow if it's enough space available** by using `grow-i` classes, where *i* is between 1-10.
 This defines the ability for a flex item to grow if necessary.
 It accepts a unit-less value that serves as a proportion.
 It dictates what amount of the available space inside the flex container the item should take up.